 It occurred to me that in all of my stays, I had never actually considered staying in the artsy and seductive area of Montmartre; famous for its artists, bohemian vibes, sin and secrets.
 Infamous characters such as Dali, Picasso and Van Gogh all resided there at some point.
 Yet when I think about luxury hotels, this is not the area that comes to mind, and yet this is in fact where La Maison Souquet is situated.
 In the up and coming area of South Pigalle, bordering Montmartre and Pigalle, and just a three-minute walk or so from Moulin Rouge.

 South Pigalle (or SoPi as it is known) has changed over the years from secretive residential town bordering the red-light district to a trendy and vibrant location for locals and travellers alike.
 All that said, this is does not apply to Maison Souquet – a deliciously opulent hotel that has retained the intrigue and seduction of the old Pigalle, wrapped in 5-star luxury.
-This article will open the doors to possibly the most intriguing and enticing small luxury hotel in Paris that I have ever come across.
+This article will open the doors to possibly the most intriguing and enticing small luxury hotel in Paris that you will ever come across.

 Maison Souquet: What You Need to Know Before Booking

 |Location||South Pigalle, bordering with Montmartre and Pigalle.
 Situated on a quiet side street just off Boulevard de Clichy|

 |Other Transport Links||Bus: there are 4 bus stops surrounding Blanche station, most display waiting times, not all are sheltered|

 Car: Taxis can be hailed in the street.
 Uber is also fully operational in Paris.